mickygalaxy/new_sample/README.md

 ## 📄 License

-This project is proprietary software for Jaguar Land Rover.
+This project is proprietary software for ABC.

 ## 📞 Support